Low GPA Can I Still Apply to Post Bac Programs?

 These post bac programs are for students who need another chance to show they can perform at a level required for admission to medical school.
 Additionally, it will help you to gauge whether medicine is something you truly want to do as well.
 These post baccalaureate programs can be at two levels: Master program or simply Academic Record Enhancer.
 If you feel you can perform well now that your personal issues have been resolved I would encourage you to go the Master level route.

-You show the persistence medical schools are looking for and I think you definitely should go for it, especially after acknowledging you are confident you can do extremely well.
+You show the persistence medical schools are looking for and I think you should definitely go for it, especially after acknowledging you are confident you can do extremely well.

 Good Luck,